behinger/EEG-trigger-check/Eyelink Triggercheck.md

 ![PyGaze trigger test](./figures/pygaze_hist.png)

-In pygaze <0.1% of triggers have a high delay (>10ms, up to 50ms).
-Further checks showed, that the delay is during the function call of *tracker.send_command*.
-It is not clear at what point the actual trigger is send.
-We did further testing using matlab and a photodiode, but could not observe such long delays.
+In pygaze 2/20.000 (0.0001%) of triggers have a high delay (>10ms, up to 50ms(!)).
+8/20.000 are higher than 2ms (0.0004%).
+Further checks showed, that the extereme delays of ~50ms are during the function call of *tracker.send_command*.

+In all other cases (7 out of 8) it seems that the eyetracker is lagging.
+We did further testing using matlab and a photodiode, XXX/analysis todo.

 ![PyGaze trigger test](./figures/pygaze_hist_highvalues.png)

 [The script can be found here](./code/pylink_triggertest.py)